-This person should complete one baseline TST upon hire (before the HCW begins assigned duties).
-The documented negative TST result within the previous 12 months should be considered the first step of the baseline two-step TST.
-If the HCW does not have documentation of any TST result, the HCW should be tested with a two-step TST (one TST upon hire and one TST placed 1-3 weeks after the first TST result was read).
-(MMWR 2005) See CDC table below regarding scenarios and further information.
+This person should receive one baseline TST upon hire (ideally before the HCW begins assigned duties).
+The negative TST result from the 3 months preceding new employment (or a documented negative TST result anytime within the previous 12 months) should be considered the first step of the baseline two-step TST.
+If the HCW does not have documentation of any TST result, the HCW should be tested with baseline two-step TST (one TST upon hire and one TST placed 1-3 weeks after the first TST result was read).
+(MMWR 2005)